The House of Mirth: Plot summary

 Despite the efforts of both Carry and Farish, Lily descends through the social strata of New York City's high society.
 She obtains a job as personal secretary of Mrs. Hatch, a disreputable woman who nearly succeeds in marrying a wealthy young man in Lily's former social circle.
 During this occupation, she is introduced to the use of chloral hydrate, sold in drugstores, as a remedy for malaise.
-Selden warns her that working for Mrs Hatch is putting her in a false position, and once she realises the truth of this, Lily resigns.
+Lawrence warns her that working for Mrs Hatch is putting her in a false position, and once she realises the truth of this, Lily resigns.
 She then finds a job in a milliner's shop; unaccustomed to working-class manual labor, her rate of production is low, and the quality of her workmanship is poor, exacerbated by her increased use of the drug.
 She is fired at the end of the New York social season, when the demand for fashionable hats has diminished.

 Meanwhile, Simon reappears in her life and tries to rescue her, but Lily is unwilling to meet his terms.
-Simon wants Lily to use the love letters that she bought from Selden's servant to expose the love affair between Lawrence and Bertha, thus crushing a potential rival and allowing him to further ascend up the social ladder.
-For the sake of Selden's reputation, Lily does not act upon Rosedale's request and secretly burns the letters when she visits Selden one last time.
+Simon wants Lily to use the love letters that she bought from Lawrence's servant to expose the love affair between Lawrence and Bertha, thus crushing a potential rival and allowing him to further ascend up the social ladder.
+For the sake of Lawrence's reputation, Lily does not act upon Rosedale's request and secretly burns the letters when she visits Lawrence one last time.

 Lily is stopped on the street by Nettie Struther, who Lily once helped get to a sanatorium.
 Nettie is now married and has a baby girl.
 Touched by Lily's exhausted state, and eager to show her how she has profited from her help, she invites her back to her modest tenement home, and introduces her to the baby.

 Eventually, Lily receives a ten-thousand-dollar inheritance following Julia's death, which she uses to repay Gus.
 Distraught by her misfortunes, Lily is now crippled by drug dependence.
 Once she has repaid all her debts, Lily takes an overdose and dies; perhaps it is suicide, perhaps an accident.
 While dying, she hallucinates cradling Nettie's baby in her arms.
 That morning, Lawrence arrives at her quarters to propose marriage, but finds Lily dead.
 Among her belongings are bank receipts proving that her dealings with Gus were honorable and that the rumors that destroyed her were always false.
-This realization allows a distraught Selden to feel sympathy for her.
+This realization allows a distraught Lawrence to feel sympathy for her.